 - This would be the one to watch on the video.
 Victor was very articulate and made good points about open-source ecosystem.

 These are just from the talks I could attend and find the materials online.
-All talks were recorded and I will update the blog post once the videos are available.

 Kudos to the Spanish QGIS Association for organizing this wonderful event.
 Luigi, Carlos, Carmen and others put in a lot of sweat to create an event with the perfect balance of learning and networking in a beautiful town.